Jihan Gazawi Aony

-Jahan Ghazzawi Aouni (Arabic: جهان غزاوي عوني) (1918 - September 1956) was a Lebanese writer, literary critic, and teacher.
-She was born in Tripoli and grew up there and studied at the Tallian Institute.
-She dropped out of school after her mother died to take care of the house, so she learned my age.
+Jahan Ghazzawi Aouni (Note: جهان غزاوي عوني) (1916 - September 1956) was a Lebanese writer, literary critic, and teacher.
 She taught from 1946 until her death at the age of 38 or 40.
-She has been known for her work in the area of women's empowerment, has contributed to many charitable social activities, and her home has been a moral good.
-She was nicknamed Vihah.
-She left manuscript works, numerous articles and stories published in newspapers, with notice.
-She wrote several articles about Mei Zia, and she well known for defending her in literary criticism.
+She has been known for her work in the area of women's empowerment, has contributed to many charitable social activities, and her home has been a literary salon.
+She left manuscript works, numerous articles and stories published in newspapers.
+She wrote several articles about Mei Zia, and was well known for defending her in literary criticism.

 Biography

 Jahan Ghazzawi was born in Tripoli in 1918 in the period of administration of occupied enemy territory or in 1916 in the Ottoman Tripoli period.
-Since she was young, her tendency towards literature has been to write her thoughts about life and her feelings in the form of a short story or essay.
-She learned at the Tallian Institute in Tripoli.
+From a young age, she wrote her thoughts about life and her feelings in the form of a short story or essay.
+She studied at the Tallian Institute in Tripoli.
 She had to drop out of school after her mother died to take care of the house.
-But she kept reading and from that she learned my age.She taught since 1946, after the independence of Lebanon, working in Tripoli's official schools for 10 years.
-It was known for its particular teaching style, most notably "the duality of tenacity by imposing respect for order and by being agile and passionate in the course of fulfilling tasks."
+She began teaching in 1946, after the independence of Lebanon, working in Tripoli's official schools for 10 years.
+She was known for her particular teaching style, most notably "the duality of tenacity by imposing respect for order and by being agile and passionate in the course of fulfilling tasks."